graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-alpha-eval.md

 To understand what makes AlphaEvolve effective, the authors performed ablation studies on two tasks: matrix multiplication and the kissing number problem.
 The key findings:

-No evolution: Removing the evolutionary loop (i.e., re-prompting the initial program) significantly degrades performance.
+1. **No evolution**: Removing the evolutionary loop (i.e., re-prompting the initial program) significantly degrades performance.

-No context: Stripping rich context from prompts leads to worse solutions, confirming that prompt engineering matters.
+2. **No context**: Stripping rich context from prompts leads to worse solutions, confirming that prompt engineering matters.

-Small LLMs only: Using only lightweight models reduces result quality.
+3. **Small LLMs only**: Using only lightweight models reduces result quality.
 Strong base models like Gemini Pro make a difference.

-No full-file evolution: Restricting changes to a single function (vs. whole files) limits AlphaEvolve’s power and flexibility.
+4. **No full-file evolution**: Restricting changes to a single function (vs. whole files) limits AlphaEvolve’s power and flexibility.

-No meta-prompt evolution: Removing the co-evolution of prompts results in slower progress, showing prompt quality co-evolution is a key driver.
+5. **No meta-prompt evolution** : Removing the co-evolution of prompts results in slower progress, showing prompt quality co-evolution is a key driver.

 Together, these ablations show that AlphaEvolve’s strength comes from multiple interacting components; especially full-code evolution, high-quality LLMs, and contextual prompting.